John Forrest: First federal ministry under Barton

+Deakin governments

 The December 1903 federal election greatly weakened the governing party.
 Shortly afterwards, it was defeated and replaced by a Labour government under Chris Watson.
 Forrest moved to the crossbenches, where he was a scathing critic of the Labour government's policies and legislation.
 After George Reid's Free Trade Party took office in August 1904, he remained on the crossbenches but largely supported the government.

 Throughout the process to select Australia's national capital site, Forrest was a firm supporter of Dalgety.

 In June 1905, Alfred Deakin's Protectionist Party formed an alliance with Labour to end Reid's government.
 They formed a new government on 7 July, with Forrest appointed Treasurer, as fifth in seniority.
 After a ministerial reshuffle in October 1906, Forrest became third in cabinet precedence.
 He served as acting prime minister from 18 to 26 June 1907, as both Deakin and Lyne were in London attending imperial conferences.

 The alliance with Labour had put Forrest in a difficult position, as he had repeatedly opposed it.
 Before the December 1906 federal election, he continued to attack the Labour Party despite sharing government with it and depending on its support.
 In the following months, Forrest was himself heavily criticised in the press for his willingness to work with the Labour Party when Cabinet was in session and for his attacks on the party during election campaigns.

 He began to feel that his reputation in Western Australia and his personal standing in cabinet were being undermined.
 In response, he resigned as treasurer on 30 July 1907 and joined the crossbenches, where he was a mild critic of the government.

 A few months later, Labour withdrew its support for Deakin's government, forcing it to resign.
 Labour then formed government under Andrew Fisher.
 In the following months, Forrest and a number of other members worked to arrange a fusion of the Free Trade and Protectionist parties into a single party.
 Eventually, the Commonwealth Liberal Party was formed, with Deakin as leader.
 Fisher was then forced to resign, and the new Liberal Party took office on 2 June 1909, with Forrest as treasurer.
 Labour reclaimed office at the April 1910 federal election.